bernardogarza/react-calculator/README.md

 # Calculator

-This is a project for the Microverse main curriculum.
-In this project I created a web app of a calculator using react.
+This project is built using react.
+It's a regular and functional calculator.

 ## Author